FLUX-SE/SyliusEUVatPlugin/README.md

   which country your shop is from and what's the European zone to target
 - VAT Number field to the `Address` entity
 - validation over VIES API on this field
+- validation of the address country (vat number country should equal to the address country)
-- the basic European rule allowing the seller not to charge VAT to foreign European customers who have provided a valid VAT number
+- the basic European rule allowing the seller not to charge VAT to foreign European customers who have provided a valid VAT number :
+    - (Shop country === customer country vat number) then do nothing
+    - (Shop country !== customer country vat number) then remove taxes

 ## Installation